“An enormous achievement.” —The New York Times Book Review

 “Widely recognized as the world’s first novel, as well as one of its best.
 An epic narrative, it is also minutely attentive to particulars of character, setting, emotion—even costume.” —Publishers Weekly

-Our next meeting is in May, as we will be reading and discussing “The Tale of Genji” by Murasaki Shikibu.
+Our next meeting in August, we'll be reading and discussing “The Tale of Genji” by Murasaki Shikibu.
+This meeting was not held in May due to weather and lack of attendance.

 *Please help support Tubby & Coo's Mid-City Book Shop by ordering your copy through them.
 Make sure to mention that it is for the Kwaidan Book Club (Japan Society of New Orleans's Book Club) for a special discount!